The Role of the Speaker

 - the Assembly Commission, which is responsible for ensuring that the Assembly has the accommodation, staff and services it needs to carry out its work.

 After an Assembly election, the first task for MLAs is to choose a Speaker and the decision requires cross-community support.
+No other business can be conducted until the Speaker is elected.
 In carrying out this important role, the Speaker must be politically neutral.
 The Speaker does not take part in, or vote in debates, or become involved in party politics.